Gopalpur, Odisha: Development

 Renovated in the 1970s at the initiative of the Odisha government, the jetties were supposed to revive the trading activities of Gopalpur port.
 The old jetty in Gopalpur is tourist attraction point, which was a major point for trade and commerce in medieval times.
 The sailors of those time started their journey from this jetty to Indonesia and Rangoon across the Indian Sea.
 Once the renovation of new jetty completed it will become an important port of south Odisha.
 It's a wonderful drive-in for the people and from the beach, a vast expanse of deep blue sea and the horizon can be seen.
 Another thrilling sight is the long stretch of cashew nut trees.
 Cashew nuts are processed here and exported.
 A major landmark of Gopalpur is its lighthouse.
 The view from the top is splendid and one can see at a glance the entire town of Gopalpur.
 Gopalour is also famous for its 'beach festival' organized annually.
 A nearby beach is Dhabaleshwar, which also houses a temple of the same name.
+People here can speak Odia and English.

 Beach festival and other attractions near Gopalpur

-Gopalpur Beach Festival: The first Gopalpur beach festival was started in the year 1996 by Ganjam District Hotel Association to promote tourism and culture.
-The concept of Gopalpur Beach Festival was conceived by Mr V.Santosh Kumar and Mr Sayed Rahim Members of Ganjam district Hotel Association, Brahmapur.
-The Ganjam District Hotel Association and Government of Odisha have been jointly organizing the festival since 1996 in the month of December.
+Gopalpur Beach Festival: The first Gopalpur beach festival was held in 1996 by Gopalpur Club in association with Ganjam District Hotel Association to promote tourism and culture.
+The concept of Gopalpur Beach Festival was conceived by members of Gopalpur Club along with the members of Ganjam District Hotel Association.